-Craig Havens (US/DE) is a visual artist who lives and works in Berlin, Germany and Los Angeles, California.
+Craig Havens (US/DE) is an artist working in Berlin, Germany and Los Angeles, California.

-Work has been exhibited internationally at venues among others such as the Weserburg-Museum für moderne Kunst in Bremen/Germany, Art Basel in Basel/Switzerland, the Museum of Contemporary Art in Antwerp/Belgium, the Armory Biennial in Los Angeles/California, the Nanjing International Biennale in Nanjing/China, the Sariev Contemporary Gallery in Sofia/Bulgaria, the Heritage Arts Space in Hanoi/Vietnam, the Goethe Institute in Johannesburg/South Africa, the Brugge Triennale in Brugge/Belgium and Galerie Andreas Schmidt in Berlin/Germany.
+Works have been exhibited internationally at venues such as the Weserburg-Museum für moderne Kunst in Bremen/Germany, Art Basel in Basel/Switzerland, the Museum of Contemporary Art in Antwerp/Belgium, the Armory Biennial in Los Angeles/California, the Nanjing International Biennale in Nanjing/China, the Sariev Contemporary Gallery in Sofia/Bulgaria, the Heritage Arts Space in Hanoi/Vietnam, the Goethe Institute in Johannesburg/South Africa, the Brugge Triennale in Brugge/Belgium and Galerie Andreas Schmidt in Berlin/Germany.

 For inquiries regarding acquisitions, commissions, editorial and CV